-Essential Oils For Dogs • Fabulous Farm Girl
+Essential Oils For Dogs • Facts from Fabulous Farm Girl

-By now you’ve probably heard that essential oils have lots and lots of uses.
-Around here we use them as natural medicine, to clean the house, to balance mood, to enhance our beauty routines and even to flavor our food.
+By now you’ve probably heard that essential oils have lots and lots of uses. many communities use them as natural medicine, to clean their houses, to create moods, to enhance our beauty routines and even to flavor our foods (careful!!!).
 But did you know you can also use essential oils for dogs?
-That’s right, even man’s best friend can benefit from the amazing power of essential oils.
+That’s right, even man’s best friend can benefit from the amazing power of essential oils for dogs.

 There are approximately 80 million dogs in the U.S. and about 40% of all households own at least one dog.
-If you own a dog like we do you probably love him like a family member and want to give him the best life possible.
-I was thrilled to find out that it is safe to use our beloved essential oils on our dog and that they can help with some occasional canine problems.
+If you own a dog you probably love him like a family member and want to give him the best life possible.
+Amazingly, it is safe to use essential oils on your dog and that they can help with some canine problems.

 Essential Oils For Dogs